rosale/example/README.md

-This repo has some examples from java8streams
+This repo has 2 streams for testing purposes.
-# example